ll7/psaf2/documentation/BTSpecs.md

 ***
 ***
 ### _Condition:_ Not slowed down by car in front
-There should be a function/node that detects cars in front.
+There should be a function/node (see ACC) that detects cars in front.
 It should write the information to a topic and this behaviour should query that topic.
 Additional information (e.g. car speed) should also be published in the topic (and written to the blackboard).

 **OnUpdate:** Return _Success_ if no slow car ahead, _Failure_ otherwise.